Container Inspection Audit, Compliance & Evidence-Chain Software

 Configurable Retention and Role-Based Access

 Retention windows are configurable per tenant and per inspection type — CSC inspections on the periodic cycle, lease returns on the contractual claim window, wash records on the customer audit horizon.
-Role-based access control scopes who can view, export, or distribute each record, and every access event is logged.
+RBAC scopes who can view, export, or distribute each record, and every access event is logged.

 One-Click Audit Production